 By early 2023 review and revise as needed regional policies and rules relating to land disturbance and use of erosion prone land (and include in the draft freshwater plan change).
-By 2024 following consultation with tāngata whenua and communities propose freshwater outcomes, limits and targets for sediment reduction in the notified freshwater plan change.
-POLICY DEVELOPMENT

 Continue to monitor sediment attributes and trends in river monitoring.